simonmichael/hledger/site/start-journal.md

 The simplest possible journal is just an empty file:\
 `echo >2017.journal`

+The name doesn't matter much and can be changed later.
+One file per year is common,
+and so is a `.journal` or `.hledger` extension.

 Record a transaction, using [journal format](/journal.html):
 ```shell
 $ cat >>2017.journal